Jubilance in Times Square as New York marks the new year

 The famous New Year's Eve ball, which is 12 feet (3.6 meters) in diameter and weighs nearly 6 tons, descended on a pole mounted on top of One Times Square, a narrow wedge of a building along 42nd Street at the southern end of the square.

-Mayor Bill de Blasio pushed the button that began the descent, leading to the 60-second countdown to midnight, when a giant illuminated "2016" sign flashed on, signaling the beginning of the new year.
+Mayor Bill de Blasio pushed the button that began the descent, leading to the 60-second countdown to midnight, when a giant illuminated "2016" sign flashed on, signalling the beginning of the new year.

 Crowds began assembling in Times Square hours before the official start of the festivities at 6 p.m.
 Thursday (2300 GMT).
-The revelers were organized into neat pens formed by police barricades that stretched for many blocks up Seventh Avenue and Broadway north of One Times Square.
+The revellers were organised into neat pens formed by police barricades that stretched for many blocks up Seventh Avenue and Broadway north of One Times Square.

-From a vantage point about 20 floors above, the revelers appeared to be tucked into block-long honeycombs encircled by uniformed officers and support workers dressed in bright red coveralls.
+From a vantage point about 20 floors above, the revellers appeared to be tucked into block-long honeycombs encircled by uniformed officers and support workers dressed in bright red coveralls.

 Cheers reverberated through the area as images from the entertainment stages played on a giant screen mounted on the building just below the pole supporting the crystal ball.
 On occasion, fireworks exploded above, sending flashes of light and wafts of smoke through the square.